hongkunyoo/hongkunyoo.github.io/_posts/2021-03-02-mlops-jupyterflow-en.markdown

 ### Delivering the code

 Next, we need to solve the second problem.
-Even if we manage to write a code inside a container, we still need to deliver that code to Kubernetes for scalable training job.
+Even if we manage to write a code inside a container, we still need to deliver that code to Kubernetes to run a job.
 Do we have to re-build an image from Jupyter notebook server?
 Not at all.
 There is a way to deliver the ML code without re-building the container.

 Using Shared Storage simply solves the problem.
-Because the code data scientist wrote gets stored in Shared Storage(NAS), you only need to connect that same Shared Storage volume when you run the code on Kubernetes.
+Because the code, data scientist wrote, gets stored in Shared Storage(NAS), you only need to connect that same Shared Storage volume when you run a job on Kubernetes.

 Let's take a look at the basics of running ML code.
 There are three main parts.
 "Execution environment, ML code, Model hyper-parameter".